jmcarpenter2/parfit/docs/documentation.md

 `vrange`: The visible range over which to display the scores

+`cmap`: The chosen colormap for 2D and 3D plotting.
+Default is 'YlOrRd' You can invert your chosen colormap by adding '_r' to the end

 `n_jobs`: Number of cores to use in parallelization (defaults to -1: all cores)

 `verbose`: The level of verbosity of reporting updates on parallel process Default is 10 (send an update at the completion of each job)